CMHAAorg/cmhaa-website/site/content/resources/leadership-insights-business-council-of-australia-ceo-panel-discussion.md

 What we’re seeing among people who do lodge a psychological claim is that the return-to-work efforts, the access to the right treatment and getting the correct diagnoses, are incredibly costly.

-> ‘The costs associated with psychological claims far outweigh the cost of physical injuries claims – they are about 3.5 times higher, in fact.’
+> The costs associated with psychological claims far outweigh the cost of physical injuries claims – they are about 3.5 times higher, in fact.

 The return-to-work rate is also much lower for people with psychological injuries, and we’re seeing that the average time these claimants take off work is rising quite significantly.
 That’s often to do with COVID-19 challenges such as access to treatment becoming more difficult, and business shutdowns that prevent people from coming back to work performing suitable duties.